-By using an inbound marketing strategy, you can naturally attract the types of customer you’re looking for through carefully crafted, fresh, targeted content.
+By using an inbound marketing strategy, you can naturally attract the types of customers you’re looking for through carefully crafted, fresh, targeted content.
 Yes, that means they come to you, and It’s super effective.

 The inbound marketing methodology is made up of four stages – attract, convert, close and delight.
-At each stage a different style and type of targeted content is needed, which helps to push our prospects further along the marketing funnel, and in turn, the sales process.
+At each stage, a different style and type of targeted content is needed, which helps to push our prospects further along the marketing funnel, and in turn, the sales process.

 Marketing funnel?
 What's a marketing funnel?

 Yes, we are referring to an actual funnel.

 No, we don’t push prospects down a real funnel.
 It’s symbolic.